johndjameson/johndjameson.com/_drafts/ampersands.md

 }
 {% endhighlight %}

 Because of different implentations of `@font-face` accross older browsers, Google delivers unique versions of this file depending on what browser makes the request.
 The `@font-face` syntax has been standardized in recent years, making user agent detection less and less necesary as time goes on.
 If you're willing to drop Google's user agent detection in favor of making fewer <abbr>HTTP</abbr> requests, then we can paste this CSS directly into our stylesheet.
-Our fallback fonts are more important here, just in case something goes wrong

 {% highlight css %}
 @font-face {